MerApelsin/jobviewer/README.md

 Most time for this projects has gone to styling, which without a styleguide aint the best and so far isn't really all that mobile friendly.
 Works in Firefox and chrome, and almost completely in Edge!

-Leaving most of create-react-app's readme for some commands.
+Leaving most of create-react-app's readme for some commands - but don't forget to do npm install in the root folder before the commands down below.
 ***
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).